tipofyzik/mongodb_for_storing_sensor_data/README.md

 This prototype simulates an environmental monitoring system.
 Historical sensor measurements are imported from CSV files into MongoDB, where they can be queried, analyzed and updated through a command-line interface.

 ## Simulation Environment
-The application works with a simulated IoT environment.
+The application works with a simulated IoT environment using dataset mentioned above.

 Simulation period:
 - 12 July 2020 – 20 July 2020